CosmosOS/Cosmos/Docs/articles/Kernel/MemoryManagement.md

 #### Allocation

-Usually users should be allocating memory indirectly by using `new` or other standard methods provided by .Net to allocate new objects.
-In the cases, where you want to allocate a managed block of memory, which is not part of a certain .Net type, a `ManagedMemoryBlock` or `byte[]` should suffice.
+Usually, users should be allocating memory indirectly by using `new` or other standard methods provided by .Net to allocate new objects.
+In the cases, where you want to allocate a managed block of memory, which is not part of a certain .NET type, a `ManagedMemoryBlock` or `byte[]` should suffice.
 If this is not sufficient, one can use `uint GCImplementation.AllocNewObject(uint aSize)` to allocate a region of `aSize` bytes.
 The returned uint contains the memory address and can be converted to pointer if required.

 One can manually free an object using `Heap.Free(void* aPtr)` or `GCImplementation.Free(object aObj)`.
-It is recommended to not manually free .Net objects unless you know what you are doing since Cosmos does not always recognise when it is accessing already freed memory and this can lead to very weird bugs.
+It is recommended to not manually free .NET objects unless you know what you are doing, since Cosmos does not always recognise when it is accessing already freed memory.
+This can lead to very weird bugs.

 #### Information